 8a "affectionately desirous" Strong's # 2442 himeiromai or homeiromai; to desire, long for, especially the longing of love.
-Used only here in the New Testament.
-A very rare and obscure Greek verb.
+It is used only here in the New Testament.
+It is a very rare and obscure Greek verb.
 It denotes a very warm and tender affection.